alkhimey/HintsHighlight/README.md

 2. Create an empty script called _HintsHighlight_ through engines interface, download the source from this repository and finally copy the downloaded script over the empty one.
 3. Create an empty script called _HintsHighlight_ through engines interface and delete it from windows explorer, clone this repository, create a [**hard** link](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/mklink) from the cloned files to your games folder.

 The basic functionality of the module does not require any additional changes.
-Run the game and press the default key (`KEY_FOR_DISPLAYING_HINTS`, currently is set to `SPACE`) to see the hints.
+Run the game and press the default key (`KEY_FOR_DISPLAYING_HINTS`, set to `SPACE` by default) to see the hints.

+Hints will not be displayed for disabled hotspots, non clickable characters, non clickable objects and non visible objects.

 ### Configuration Options